 In 1985, The Palace had become the last of the three theaters on Main Street to close its doors for viewing movies.
 And on May 24, 1986, the theater’s roof and two side walls collapsed shortly after a rehearsal by StageCenter, a local community theater group.
 No one was hurt in the collapse, but the damage was catastrophic both from a physical perspective and from a psychological one.

 This was perhaps the low point for Downtown Bryan.
-The Palace had been an iconic structure on Main Street and its demise, in one instant, became symbolic for the overall decline of the downtown area.
+The Palace had been an iconic structure on Main Street, and its demise, in one instant, became symbolic of the overall decline of the downtown area.

 Perhaps this was the actual low point for Downtown Bryan.

-1989: Texas A&M College of Architecture’s Department of Visualization academic program starts.
-The college has had a presence in Downtown Bryan through various exhibits since 2010, and hosts monthly exhibits that are open to the public during Bryan’s monthly First Friday events.
+1989: The Texas A&M College of Architecture’s Department of Visualization academic program starts.
+The college has had a presence in Downtown Bryan through various exhibits since 2010 and hosts monthly exhibits that are open to the public during Bryan’s monthly First Friday events.

 1989: The Parker Lumber Company building at 419 N. Main St. closes.
 The vernacular commercial structure had been used continuously by the lumber company since its construction in 1910.